-PWS submit the results of their water quality tests to WSS.
-WSS reviews each test result to determine compliance.
+PWS submit the results of their water quality tests to DWD.
+DWD reviews each test result to determine compliance.
 An exceedance of an MCL is a violation.
 PWS also incur violations if they fail to properly monitor their water supply.

 EPA also establishes minimum treatment techniques.
-This report includes violations of treatment techniques under the Lead and Copper Rule and the Surface Water Treatment Rule.
-For this report, violations of these two treatment techniques means a failure to meet operational and PWS requirements under the two rules.
+This report includes violations of treatment techniques under the Lead and Copper Rule.
+For this report, violations of this treatment technique means a failure to meet operational and PWS requirements under the rule.

-CALENDAR YEAR 2001 REPORT OF PUBLIC WATER SYSTEM VIOLATIONS
+CALENDAR YEAR 2002 REPORT OF PUBLIC WATER SYSTEM VIOLATIONS

 This annual violation report includes four types of violations.
 The first type of violations are exceedances of MCLs.
-The second are for treatment technique violations under the Surface Water Treatment Rule and the Lead and Copper Rule.
-The third are for significant monitoring violations which are defined by EPA as a PWS failure to collect a required sample or submit a required water quality test result to WSS.
+The second are for treatment technique violations under the Lead and Copper Rule.
+The third are for significant monitoring violations which are defined by EPA as a PWS failure to collect a required sample or submit a required water quality test result to DWD.
 The fourth are for community PWS that failed to produce a consumer confidence report (CCR), deliver it to the public, and provide a copy of the report to the State.

-When a PWS has a violation, WSS provides technical assistance to the PWS to ensure that it implements all required procedures associated with the violation such as public notification and any necessary corrective action such as the installation of appropriate treatment.
-At this time, EPA is enforcing the CCR in Connecticut and is working closely with the WSS to ensure that all community PWS comply.
+When a PWS has a violation, DWD provides technical assistance to the PWS to ensure that it implements all required procedures associated with the violation such as public notification and any necessary corrective action such as the installation of appropriate treatment.
+During 2002, EPA was enforcing the CCR in Connecticut and worked closely with the DWD to ensure that all community PWS complied.
+Regulations pertaining to the CCR were adopted by Connecticut in April of 2003.

-During calendar year 2001 DPH issued 183 formal enforcement actions to PWS.
-The actions taken included 74 Consent Orders, 4 Administrative Orders, and 105 Notices of Violation with Civil Penalty.
+During calendar year 2002 DPH issued 298 formal enforcement actions to PWS.
+The actions taken included 126 Consent Orders, 1 Administrative Order, and 171 Notices of Violation with Civil Penalty.
 The majority of these formal enforcement actions were issued to community and non-transient non-community PWS that incurred significant monitoring and reporting violations.
-The increase in the number of formal enforcement actions from Calendar year 2000 to 2001 is due to WSS initiating actions against non-transient non-community PWS that incurred significant monitoring and reporting violations during 2001.
+The increase in the number of formal enforcement actions from Calendar year 2001 to 2002 is due in part to an increase in the number of non-community PWS that incurred significant monitoring and reporting violations during 2002.
+DWD also initiated enforcement actions against PWS that failed to have a certified operator.

-Connecticut does not have any PWS that have been granted a variance or exception, therefore there has not been any violations of variances or exceptions in calendar year 2001.
+Connecticut does not have any PWS that have been granted a variance or exception, therefore there has not been any violations of variances or exceptions in calendar year 2002.

 Our goal is to oversee the PWS return to compliance as quickly as possible.
-WSS remains committed to continue its positive working relationship with the PWS for the express purpose of protecting public health by minimizing violations.
+DWD remains committed to continue its positive working relationship with the PWS for the express purpose of protecting public health by minimizing violations.